Alex-Chen955/safe-diffusion-rl/index.md

 ## Experimental Results

-We evaluate our method on a dataset comprising four prompt sources: Lexica (harmful), Template (harmful), 4chan (harmful), and COCO (harmless).
+We evaluate our method on a dataset comprising four prompt sources—Lexica (harmful), Template (harmful), 4chan (harmful), and COCO (harmless)—all of which are derived from the work in [6].
 Experiments are conducted on each individual harmful dataset, their combined set, and the full dataset including both harmful and harmless prompts.
 A 90/10 train-test split is used throughout.

 ### Reward Curves